Rarámuri

 The enduring legacy of Catholicism remains a significant factor in Rarámuri life today.
 Basic doctrine and rituals have been blended with traditional spiritual beliefs to form the religious experience of the majority of the population.

 God, the creator of the universe, is manifest as Father Sun, and his wife is Mother Moon, represented as the Virgin Mary by some groups.
 Semana Santa, Easter Holy Week is one of the most important religious celebrations of the year.
 This multi-day festival, though, is not focused on the death and resurrection of Jesus Christ.
 Instead, it is a combination of Christian and traditional beliefs.
 The celebration is focused on the struggle between good and evil which they call “Noliruache”.
 This means spinning or circling in the Rarámuri language.
 The people are divided into two groups.
 One group is portrayed as Roman soldiers who represent the forces of good.
 The opposing group is portrayed as New Testament Pharisees, who represent the devil and evil forces in the world.
 Included in this group are the “chabochis”, non-Tarahumara people.
 As part of this representation, the Pharisee group covers themselves with white body paint, either brushed on or painted in dots.
 At the conclusion of the days of celebration, an effigy of Judas (representing evil) is burned.
-Practiced elsewhere in Mexico, this event is known as “Quema de Judas”.
+This event is known as “Quema de Judas” and is done throughout Mexico and Latin America.

 Also included during the week are long hours of dancing, accompanied by violins and guitars along with the rattling sounds of ankle shakers called “tenabari”.
 These shakers are made from dried butterfly cocoons which are filled with sand or small pebbles.
 The cocoons are tied to leather straps and wrapped around the dancers ankles.
 The ensuing rattling sound accompanies the stringed instruments being played as the dancers perform the “dutuburi” (a dance of spiritual supplication) for hours at a time.
 Some Rarámuri runners have reported that the dutuburi is even more exhausting than a marathon as the dancing can last 24 hours or longer with no breaks.
 Tesqüino, a fermented corn drink central to Rarámuri society, is consumed in copious amounts.
 Drunkenness is part of the multi-day celebration.